ushnonc/A-Star-Pathfinder/README.md

 The algorithm is visualized by PyGame.

 ### How to use the demo
 The script is written in Python version 3.9.
-In order to run the script, you may need to install the pygame from pip.
+In order to run the script, you may need to install the pygame module from pip.
 I recommended creating a virtual environment to run the script as well.

 In the demo, red represents nodes in the closed set, green denotes those in the open set, and the purple path